 In doing this work, I’ve realized there are a few questions all volunteers should ask before accepting an international opportunity.

 What’s happening in the country where I want to volunteer?

 Before you decide on a volunteer opportunity, explore what’s going on in the country where the opportunity is located.
 First, review the news and be alert to any political changes.
 Also review traveler forums and make a list of risks and dangers to see if you can avoid them in your travels.

 Aside from political concerns, read up on any vaccinations you might need.
-Prepare a pack of medicine that you are used to take in case of emergencies.
+Prepare a pack of medicine that you know you can take in case of emergencies.
 You shouldn’t plan to rely on local pharmacists knowing the names of drugs you might need.

 Organizations, when possible, should send you a guide with detailed explanations of the living conditions, your tasks, and other aspects of your life as a volunteer so you can prepare accordingly.
 For example, we’ve heard stories of a lack of potable water for volunteers (which can have serious health consequences) or accommodation without windows (which was actually considered as luxury, since no windows meant no sun coming in with the heat!).

 If you’re paying, what are you paying for?